terramate-io/terramate/docs/change-detection.md

 A terraform stack could be composed of multiple local modules and if that's the case then any change to its modules code will mark the stack as changed.
-The rationale is that if any module changed the stack needs to be re-deployed.
+The rationale is that if any module changed then stack needs to be re-deployed.

 See the example below:

 ![Module Change Detection](/docs/module-change-detection.gif)

+In order to do that, terramate will parse all `.tf` codes inside the stack and check if the local modules it depend on have changed.